 Before moving back to New York to establish a professional practice, Dr. Meehan worked over 11 years in higher education where she provided individual, couples and group therapy to a diverse population of university students.
 In addition to direct service, Dr. Meehan served as the Chief Psychologist and senior administrator of the primary psychological service agencies at Arizona State University and George Mason University.
 Among her other responsibilities in these roles, Dr. Meehan provided consultation to faculty, staff and university administration regarding sexual assault and interpersonal violence, potential threats of violence to the community, and promoting student well-being on both domestic and international campus locations.

-In addition to expertise supporting college students of all ages, Dr. Meehan has worked with individuals in a variety of other settings, including community mental health clinics, elementary through high school educational programs, and healthcare institutions (e.g., hospitals, physical rehabilitation and nursing home providers) .
+In addition to expertise supporting college students of all ages, Dr. Meehan has worked with individuals in a variety of other settings, including community mental health clinics, elementary through high school educational programs, and healthcare institutions (e.g., hospitals, inpatient physical rehabilitation, and skilled nursing facilities).
 This rich and varied experience provides Dr. Meehan with a unique perspective in supporting individuals throughout the lifespan.

 Dr. Meehan is a well-respected therapist who has contributed to the development of emerging mental health professionals in her role as a clinical supervisor and Training Director of masters and doctoral psychology training programs.
 She has held adjunct teaching appointments in the masters and doctoral counseling departments at Arizona State University and George Mason University.
 In addition, Dr. Meehan is active within local and national professional organizations and is an accomplished presenter on such topics as mental health administration, promoting population-based well-being programs, suicide and violence prevention, peak performance, and de-escalating distressed individuals in the workplace and educational setting.